projectara/greybus-spec/source/hardware_model.rst

 WAKE_INACTIVE after some duration.
 This is called a "WAKE pulse".
-When the duration of the WAKE pulse exceeds an implementation-defined threshold, this is a signal to any attached Module to initiate (or re-initiate) Greybus communication, as described in later sections.
+When the duration of the WAKE pulse exceeds an implementation-defined threshold, this is a signal to any attached Module to initiate (or reinitiate) Greybus communication, as described in later sections.

 ..
 XXX this "as described" descriptions are currently not described anywhere; later updates will need to fix that once Interface States